chef-boneyard/private-chef-administration/source/administration/configuration.rst

 keepalived['vrrp_unicast_peer']
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The unicst cluster IP address used by keepalived to send to in order
+The unicast cluster IP address used by keepalived to send to in order
 to talk to its peer.
 This should be undefined in order to use multicast.

 .. warning::